 #1: Not monitoring continuously and in real time

 You have a huge number of assets including traditional IT and dynamic modern assets across all computing environments and each asset can be breached in a variety of different ways.
+The problem is that most vulnerability scanners do not work continuously.
 If you are not monitoring and analyzing your attack surface continuously and in real-time, you are setting yourself up for blind spots and delayed reaction time.

 ASK YOURSELF: “Are new devices discovered with-in minutes of plugging into our environment and monitored across a broad range of attack vectors?”

 Continuous, real-time monitoring and analysis of your entire attack surface gives you the ability to quickly identify potential breach risk and proactively fix security vulnerabilities.
 Consider investing in a risk-based vulnerability management system that offers continuous, real-time monitoring, instead of limited network scanning capabilities.

 Vulnerability management scanners were designed to look for unpatched software flaws or CVEs (publicly known infosec vulnerabilities and exposures in publicly released software packages).
 However, if you consider the dictionary definition of a vulnerability, it is anything that exposes you and puts you at risk.
 So, bad password hygiene – using weak or default passwords, reusing passwords, and not storing passwords correctly – is also a vulnerability.
 And so are misconfigurations, encryption issues, and risky online behavior of employees.